charlieto2022/interview-react/README.md

 3. Update the grid system using chakra ui; Feel free to design a layout that you think is great.

 4. Add Chinese language support.
 Fix all warnings you run into.

+5. [optional]Assuming we are buidling a blog system, where SEO is critical, add the SEO support for the project.